Republic of Ireland: Foreign relations

 Foreign relations are substantially influenced by membership of the European Union, although bilateral relations with the United Kingdom and United States are also important.
 It held the Presidency of the Council of the European Union on six occasions, most recently from January to June 2013.

 Ireland tends towards independence in foreign policy; thus the country is not a member of NATO and has a longstanding policy of military neutrality.
 This policy has led to the Irish Defence Forces contributing to peace-keeping missions with the United Nations since 1960, including during the Congo Crisis and subsequently in Cyprus, Lebanon and Bosnia and Herzegovina.

 Despite Irish neutrality during World War II, Ireland had more than 50,000 participants in the war through enlistment in the British armed forces.
 During the Cold War, Irish military policy, while ostensibly neutral, was biased towards NATO.
 During the Cuban Missile Crisis, Seán Lemass authorised the search of Cuban and Czechoslovak aircraft passing through Shannon and passed the information to the CIA.
 Ireland's air facilities were used by the United States military for the delivery of military personnel involved in the 2003 invasion of Iraq through Shannon Airport.
-The airport had previously been used for the invasion of Afghanistan in 2001, as well as the First Gulf War.
+The airport had previously been used for the United States invasion of Afghanistan in 2001, as well as the First Gulf War.

 Since 1999, Ireland has been a member of NATO's Partnership for Peace (PfP) program and NATO's Euro-Atlantic Partnership Council (EAPC), which is aimed at creating trust between NATO and other states in Europe and the former Soviet Union.